dotenx/dotenx/README.md

 ## Run locally

+**Note:**
+We are currently working on running the project locally, but it's not complete yet.
+You won't be able to use all the features of the platform that run on the cloud.

 Step 1: Clone project -> ```git clone https://github.com/dotenx/dotenx```

 Step 2: Go to dotenx root directory -> ```cd dotenx```